MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/agisoft-metashape.md

     ![Resize Region tool](media/agisoft-12.PNG "Resize Region tool")

-2. Drag the spheres at the edge of the region to select the area to convert into a 3D model.
+2. Drag the spheres at the edge of the region to select the area you want to convert.

     ![Selected area to convert](media/agisoft-13.PNG "Selected area to convert")